Skip to content

 א(1) + ח(8) + ד(4)

-This is perhaps the most profound gematria connection in Hebrew: Love equals Unity.
-The number 13 mathematically proves that true love and divine oneness are the same spiritual reality.
+This is one of the most striking gematria connections in Hebrew: Love equals Unity.
+The number 13 shows that love and divine oneness are the same spiritual reality.

 Divine Names Across Traditions